agisga/agisga.github.io/_posts/2015-8-19-GSoC_2015_final_post_on_mixed_models.markdown

 ### A third example - a less conventional model fit

-Another advantage of `mixed_models` against comparable tools is the possibility and easiness of fitting models with arbitrary covariance structures of the random effects, which are not covered by the formula interface of `lme4`.
+Another advantage of `mixed_models` against comparable tools is the ease of fitting models with arbitrary covariance structures of the random effects, which are not covered by the formula interface of `lme4`.
 This can be done in a user-friendly manner by providing a block or a `Proc` to the `LMM` constructor.
 This unique feature of the Ruby language makes the implementation and usage of the method incredibly convenient.
-A danger of allowing for arbitrary covariance structures is of course that such a flexibility gives the user the freedom to specify degenerate and computationally unstable  models.
+A danger of allowing for arbitrary covariance structures is, of course, that such a flexibility gives the user the freedom to specify degenerate and computationally unstable  models.

 As an example we look at an application to genetics, namely to SNP data ([single-nucleotide polymorphism](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism)) with known pedigree structures (family relationships of the subjects).
 The family information is prior knowledge that we can model in the random effects of a linear mixed effects model.

-We model the quantitative trait `y` (a vector of length 1200) as,
+We model the quantitative trait `y` (a vector of length 1200) as

 ```
 y = X * beta + b + epsilon,